 Configure customer-managed key encryption at rest in Azure VMware Solution

-This article illustrates how to encrypt VMware vSAN Key Encryption Keys (KEKs) with customer-managed keys (CMKs) managed by customer-owned Azure Key Vault.
+This article illustrates how to encrypt VMware vSAN key encryption keys (KEKs) with customer-managed keys (CMKs) managed by a customer-owned Azure Key Vault instance.

 When CMK encryptions are enabled on your Azure VMware Solution private cloud, Azure VMware Solution uses the CMK from your key vault to encrypt the vSAN KEKs.
-Each ESXi host that participates in the vSAN cluster uses randomly generated Disk Encryption Keys (DEKs) that ESXi uses to encrypt disk data at rest. vSAN encrypts all DEKs with a KEK provided by Azure VMware Solution key management system (KMS).
-Azure VMware Solution private cloud and Azure Key Vault don't need to be in the same subscription.
+Each ESXi host that participates in the vSAN cluster uses randomly generated disk encryption keys (DEKs) that ESXi uses to encrypt disk data at rest. vSAN encrypts all DEKs with a KEK provided by the Azure VMware Solution key management system.
+The Azure VMware Solution private cloud and the key vault don't need to be in the same subscription.

-When managing your own encryption keys, you can do the following actions:
+When you manage your own encryption keys, you can:

 - Control Azure access to vSAN keys.